Search Transit Toronto

 Logistics and Controversy

-Under the initial agreement between Toronto and the province of Ontario, the Finch West LRT will be owned by Metrolinx, though operated by the TTC and officially part of the TTC network.
-The line will be on a dedicated track, with trains running every 5-7 minutes during peak hours.
-Thus, Metrolinx has been responsible for the construction and contact with the communities along the line.
-They have had to face some controversy over the project, particularly within the Jane-Finch community.
+Under the initial agreement between Toronto and the province of Ontario, the Finch West LRT will be owned by Metrolinx, though operated by the TTC and officially a part of the TTC network.
+The line operates on a dedicated track, with trains running as frequently as every five minutes during peak hours.
+Metrolinx was responsible for the construction and contact with the communities along the line.
+They faced some controversy over the project, particularly within the Jane-Finch community.

 In July 2020, Ward 7 Councillor Anthony Perruzza accused Metrolinx of retracting a deal the agency made to donate land for a new community hub in Jane-Finch.
 Perruzza had contacted Metrolinx and was previously promised that the community would have a parcel of land secured at Finch Avenue West and York Gate Boulevard (near Metrolinx’s planned maintenance and storage facility) to construct a multi-use arts and culture centre.
 Perruzza also had said that an email he received from Metrolinx had said they would now intend to sell the land at market value.
 A report from the Toronto Star suggested that Metrolinx intended to sell the land for profit, instead.

 Metrolinx’s spokesperson Anne Marie Aikins said Metrolinx “can’t donate or gift [to the community] a provincial asset.”
 After the local community organized and protested, the provincial government announced, on March 11, 2021, that it would donate the land for the community centre once Metrolinx’s maintenance and storage facility was built.
-Plans for the 65,000 square-foot hub are now underway and construction can begin after the line opens in 2023.
+Plans for the 65,000 square-foot hub are now underway.

 The Next Steps

-Once built, proposals exist to extend the Finch West LRT at both ends.
-The line was planned to operate all the way to Finch Station before the provincial government cut that stretch in March 2010.
-The section was identified as a possible future project in Toronto’s Feeling Congested? report of 2013, and shown again in the TTC’s 2018 Corporate Plan, but with no timeline for when it would be built or opened.
-There was another proposal to extend the LRT further east along Finch to Don Mills and south to Don Mills station, to provide a seamless LRT connection with the Sheppard East LRT.
+Now that the Finch West LRT has opened, where could it grow in the future?
+The line was planned to operate all the way east to Finch Station before the provincial government cut this stretch from the design in March 2010.
+This section was identified as a possible future project in Toronto’s Feeling Congested? report of 2013, and shown again in the TTC’s 2018 Corporate Plan, but with no timeline for when it would be built or opened.
+Another proposal called for the LRT to be extended east along Finch to Don Mills and south to Don Mills station, to provide a seamless LRT connection with the Sheppard East LRT.
 Metrolinx made this proposal in May 2009, and the TTC said that it would commission a planning study in 2010, but this never materialized.
+Now that the Sheppard East LRT has been replaced with plans to extend the Line 4 SHEPPARD subway, it’s unlikely that this stretch of the Finch LRT will ever be built.

-At the west end, initial plans for the Finch West LRT suggested a further extension south and west from Humber College, serving the Woodbine Live casino development, the Woodbine Centre, and connecting with an extension of the Eglinton LRT at Pearson International Airport.
+At the Finch West LRT’s west end, proposals have been made to extend the line south and west from Humber College, serving an expanded Woodbine Live casino development, and eventually connecting with an extension of the Line 5 EGLINTON LRT beneath Pearson International Airport’s Terminal 1.
 This extension was also mentioned in the TTC’s 2013 Feeling Congested? report, and is perhaps the most likely of the Finch West LRT’s extensions to proceed.

 Document Archive